isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-prune-shrubs-in-your-yard/index.md

 ###  2. Thinning for Air Circulation and Light

 * **Technique: ** Use thinning cuts to remove entire branches back to their point of origin (the main stem, ground, or a larger branch).
-Focus on removing branches that are crossing, rubbing, growing inward, or are simply too dense. * **Purpose: ** Improves light penetration and air circulation within the [shrub](https://pestpolicy.com/can-i-plant-trees-and-shrubs-in-late-fall-or-winter/), reducing the risk of fungal diseases and promoting healthy growth throughout the plant.
+Focus on removing branches that are crossing, rubbing, growing inward, or are simply too dense. * **Purpose: ** Improves light penetration and air circulation within the [shrub](https://pestpolicy.com/can-i-plant-trees-and-shrubs-in-late-fall-or-winter/),reducing the risk of fungal diseases and promoting healthy growth throughout the plant.

 Maintains a natural shape.